 Birth - 2 years

 Enjoy your precious times with your tot.
 Babes love nothing better than lots of adult/parental interaction; there's a good reason why increasing numbers of schools are introducing 'happiness programmes' into the curriculum.
-It is also time to carefully consider nursery/pre-school education too.
+It is also time to think about nursery/pre-school education.

-Give thought to the school you want your child to attend and the education programme you wish them to follow.
+Time to consider the school you want your child to attend and the education programme you want them to follow.
 If you're looking for a good state school, check to see if you live close enough to your first choice (see the catchment maps on our home page and on individual school pages, though these will vary from year to year) and that you fulfil the admissions criteria.
 If your preferred establishment is a faith school, make sure Sophia and Serge attend Sunday School.
 Volunteer for flower and coffee rotas at your local church and don’t forget to make sure people, particularly the priest, notice you doing so.

 We can’t overstress what a waste we think tuition is at this stage, but this has never stopped pushy parents from doing it anyway...